 Mortality Due to Diabetes

-- The prevalence of diabetes continues to increase; about 2 million Canadians suffer from it.
+- The prevalence of diabetes in Canada continues to increase.

 Putting mortality due to diabetes in context

 Diabetes is a global epidemic and, according to the International Diabetes Federation, “one of the most challenging health problems in the 21st century.”
 In 2011, diabetes accounted for about 4.6 million deaths worldwide.1

 Globally, it is estimated that more than 350 million people suffer from diabetes; this number is expected to jump to over 550 million by 2030, if nothing is done.2 An estimated 280 million people worldwide have an impaired glucose tolerance—a precursor to diabetes.
 This number is projected to reach 398 million by 2030, or 7 per cent of the adult population.3

 Diabetes has also shifted down a generation—from a disease of the elderly to one that affects those of working age or younger.
 According to the International Diabetes Federation, as a result of decreasing levels of physical activity and increasing obesity rates, type 2 diabetes in children has the potential to become a global public health issue.4

 Diabetes is a chronic, often debilitating, and sometimes fatal disease that occurs when there are problems with the production and use of insulin in the body, ultimately leading to high blood sugar levels.
 Long-term complications from diabetes include kidney disease, diminishing sight, loss of feeling in the limbs, and cardiovascular disease.

 - Type 1 is sometimes called “insulin dependent” and is considered to be an autoimmune reaction that attacks the insulin-producing cells of the pancreas.